Blackbeing/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - 4-to_infinity_and_beyond -- Print to infinity and beyond, infinitely
 - 5-dont_stop_me_now -- Kill running script
 - 6-stop_me_if_you_can -- stop 4-to_infinity_and_beyond script
+- 7-highlander -- use trap command to catch signals